makersacademy/chitter-challenge/README.md

 7. Run the commands in the `db/migrations` directory
 8. Exit psql `\q`

 To run the tests a test database will also need to be set up.
-Similar steps but a "_test" is appended to the name of the database.

 #### Test Database Setup